Books on Sterling Heights History

-Copies of “Sterling Heights” will be available for sale at City Hall (Community Relations Department) and the Sterling Heights Library for the entire year of 2018.
-Copies are $20.
+Copies of “Sterling Heights” are available for sale at the Sterling Heights Library for $20.
 The book can also be ordered online by going to Arcadia Publishing’s website.

 The Sterling Heights Public Library and the Sterling Heights Historical Commission proudly announce the publication of "Sterling Township: 1875-1968."
-The book is available for $19.99 at area bookstores, independent retailers, on-line bookstores, and through the publisher, Arcadia Publishing.
+The book is available for $20 at the Sterling Heights Public Library.